AdamCumurcu/Fake-News-Identification-System/README.md

 ### The Repo

 All of the data cleaning, exploratory analysis and modeling can be found in the 'Capstone-Final-Version' notebook.
 Each section of the notebook is labelled.
+In addition to this, the code for a web app using Streamlit can be found in the 'webapp.py' notebook.

 ### The Data